davidosomething/dotfiles/README.md

 - `php`, `composer`, use composer to install `wp-cli`
 - Use [pyenv-installer] for [pyenv], [pyenv-virtualenv], then create a new env with a new python/pip.
-    - Remove `~/.local/pyenv` if it exists prior to installing [pyenv] via [pyenv-installer] (e.g. had installed it via `brew` by accident)
+    - Remove `~/.local/pyenv` if it exists before installing [pyenv] via [pyenv-installer] (e.g. had installed it via `brew` by accident)
-    - Create virtualenvs for neovim.
+    - Create virtualenvs for Neovim.

 ### Provisioning scripts